 a crock pot with pumpkin butter in it

-Finally, turn the heat off but leave the lid on the crockpot and let it sit for one more hour.
+Finally, turn the heat off, but leave the lid on the crockpot and let it sit for one more hour.
 The residual heat will thicken the butter up and make it so good.

-After an hour has passed, stir the butter and transfer to jars.
-Let cool and store in the refrigerator.
-It will keep for about three weeks or you can freeze it for 3 to 4 months (just make sure to leave room in your jars for expansion.)
+Your crock pot pumpkin butter will keep for about three weeks, or you can freeze it for 3 to 4 months.
+(Just make sure to leave room in your jars for expansion.)

 a glass jar of pumpkin butter